Presentation Slides

 This crafted workshop outline is designed to equip you with the knowledge and tools needed to introduce the basic concepts and ideas of degrowth to an audience.
 It includes information about organising, preparing and running the workshop.
+It aims to foster a space for learning, reflection, and discussion, possibly even leading to action.

 A comprehensive guide is available, offering in-depth insights into degrowth across all the recommended topics.
 The details enhance your understanding and exploration of degrowth, providing a richer context and broader perspective